timOTdev/0019_es6_for_everyone/notes.md

 // We destructure all four variables const { width, height, color, fontSize} = settings;
 ```
-- So when we destructure we can set a fallback also:
+- So when we destructure we can set a default also:
 ```js
 var settings = {width: 300, color: 'black'}
 const { width = 100, height = 100, color = 'blue', fontSize = 25 } = settings;